-Because these vehicles are so large, catastrophic injuries or death are often the result when collisions occur, placing the potential damages in the millions of dollars.
+Because commercial vehicles are regularly so large, catastrophic injuries or death are often the result when collisions occur, placing the potential damages in the millions of dollars.
 Additionally, there is a thick set of state and federal regulations affecting large commercial vehicles, known as the Federal Motor Carrier Safety Regulations (FMCSR) which create numerous minimum standards for everything from vehicle condition and maintenance to driver-work-hours and driving histories.

 Expert witnesses who know these rules like the back of their hand are often required to testify at trial.
 Other experts, known as “accident reconstructionists,” are often hired to study the collision to determine exactly how the accident occurred.
 Throw in multi-million-dollar insurance policies and large budgets to defend these actions, and you have a recipe for a very complex and expensive case requiring protracted litigation.